thchi102/FullStackOpen/part2/note.md

     * import axios: `import axios from 'axios'`
     * `axios.get(<server_url>)` returns a promise object
     * **Promise object**\
-    a promise object represents a eventual completion of an asynchronous operstion
+    a promise object represents a eventual completion of an asynchronous operation
         * `pending`
         * `fulfilled`
         * `rejected`